If You Believe, You Will See the Glory of God (Story of healing from a stroke)

 Follow Up

-The next day after work I went to the night meeting again and talked to the man and his family some more.
-They told me he was a heavy equipment operator, but he had a stroke and the doctors didn’t know if he would ever walk again.
+The next day after work, I went to the night meeting again and talked more with the man and his family.
+He was a heavy equipment operator, but he had a stroke and the doctors didn’t know if he would ever walk again.
 He wanted very much to recover and return to his job.

-This was not an instant miracle of being 100% better in a moment.
+It wasn’t an instant miracle of being 100% better in a moment.
 Even then, it was remarkable.
 I try to tell everyone that happens as accurately as possible.
-If I tell you the truth about these things without exaggerating, maybe you will also believe me when I tell you of others that were more dramatic, such as a finger growing back after it was commanded to do so in Jesus name, or large tumors disappearing.
+If I tell stories like this without exaggerating, maybe you will also believe me when I tell you other stories that were more dramatic, such as a finger growing back after it was commanded to do so in Jesus’ name, or large tumors disappearing.
 Knowing the fear of the Lord, I speak with sincerity, openly stating the truth and persuading men, as Paul did.
 Even though this was not the most dramatic miracle I have seen, it was one of the most emotionally charged ones.

 Skeptics might point out that he still left in a wheelchair that night.
 He was also sitting the next day.
 However, I was able to have quite a conversation with him.
-Although he still had some difficulties with speech, it was a huge difference in comparison to the night before!
-He was able to communicate.
-Remember that the previous night, he had literally been unable to even tell me his name, and could barely speak at all.
-It was remarkable that he could speak so well now and that he had walked, taking into account how his condition was.
+Although he still had some difficulties with speech, it was a huge difference in comparison to the night before when he could barely communicate!
+The previous night, he had been unable to tell me his name and could barely speak at all.
+It was remarkable that he could speak so well now and had even walked.

 He and his family were very happy, now expecting recovery.
 This was a huge deal.
 The weight of the doctor’s words, that he might never walk again, was no longer pressing on them.
-Although I got the contact information of the family, I lost it somewhere and so lost contact with them.
-However, I believe that he continued on to full recovery.
+Although I got the family’s contact information, I lost it somewhere and so lost contact with them.
+However, I believe he continued to full recovery.

 Final Thoughts

-Finally, this experience has really helped me to grow in my confidence in the Lord.
+Finally, this experience has helped me to grow in my confidence in the Lord.
 I still don’t understand exactly what I was going through at that time or why I felt so much emotional pain.
-It was a very hard time.
+It was so hard.
 But I know that God will never leave me or forsake me (Hebrews 13:5).
 His promises are true, and they don’t depend on how I feel.
 Whatever I feel does not change the facts about God’s faithfulness.
 What I feel does not change the fact that the Holy Spirit dwells in me and is ready to help people around me.
 Though you feel weak, God, who has given you his Spirit, is strong.
-May you be encouraged in remembering that no matter what you are feeling emotionally, God’s promises are true.
+Be encouraged by remembering that no matter what you are feeling emotionally, God’s promises are true.